 Where to stay: For accommodations “in” Misty Fjords National Monument, a fishing lodge is your best choice.
 When on UnCruise, our group took a seaplane over to Yes Bay Lodge.
 You’ll arrive to a location deep in the Tongass National Forest, 50 miles from Ketchikan, for great fishing and hiking.

 Walk With Stone Soldiers at Chiricahua National Monument

-Whether you explore by the stars in the first official Dark Skies park, or hike through the stone bridges during the day, Natural Bridges National Monument offers an uncrowded alternative to Arches National Park just up the road.
-Located in southern Utah near Bluff, a visit is easily combined with a trip to Monument Valley.
-I write about our adventure in Fighting a Fear of Heights at Natural Bridges National Monument.
+Whether you explore by the stars in the first official Dark Skies park, or hike through the stone bridges during the day, Natural Bridges National Monument in Utah offers an uncrowded alternative to Arches National Park just up the road.

 Need help planning your next National Park Adventure?
 Our National Park Travel Planner features the best online resources, guides and products.
 We update it frequently so be sure to click on through.